DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Jog Sprint and Jump

 **Hide** - hide any file, which overwrites _Jump Behavior Overhaul_ by right-clicking the mod, then choosing the _Conflicts_ tab, selecting all the files on the _Winning file conflicts section_, where overwritten mod includes _Jump Behavior Overhaul_, right-clicking on them and choosing _Hide_.
-Then hide everything else in the mod, except two files with the same name in _female_ and _male_ folders - _mt_sprintforward.HKX_.

 ### [Magic Casting Animations Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/5215)